 After the first class you are required to complete a number of online questionnaires to determine your personality type and your learning styles and preferences.
-Write-up your results including: your opinion of the results, how your personality and learning styles might impact your learning in this course and how your personality and learning style might impact your group work experience.
-Also include a brief discussion about personalities and learning styles that would complement yours.
-The assignment should be no more than 5 pages, double-spaced in 12 point font.
-This assignment is due in class on Jan 16.
+You will take some tests and write-up your results in a first-person reflection.
+This assignment is due for the second class as we will be using it to form groups.
 No late assignments will be accepted as we will use them for class discussion and group formation.
 See course website for additional details.